perezjoan/UVLM/README.md

 If you use UVLM in your research, please cite:

-> Perez, J. and Fusco, G. (2026). *UVLM: A Universal Vision-Language Model Loader for Reproducible Multimodal Benchmarking*. arXiv:2603.13893.
-Available at: https://arxiv.org/abs/2603.13893
+> Perez, J. and Fusco, G. (2026). *UVLM: A Modular Python Package for Unified Vision–Language Model Loading, Inference and Comparison*.
+Software 2026, 5(3), 30.
+Available at: https://www.mdpi.com/2674-113X/5/3/30

 ### Related Publications